ad222kr/1DV42E-ASP.NET-MVC/README.md

 On creating a model that will be stored as a row in a table in the database, the model needs a property named ID of the type int.
 This will allow EF to interpret it ass the primary key (ID or classnameID).

 Entity Framework uses "navigation properties" for simulating relations in code.
 These are declared as virtual for EF to use lazy loading.
 If a model has many of another, this property is declared as an ```public virtual ICollection<Type> Types ```.
 If a model has only, one, the navigation property is declared like ``` public virtual Type Type ```.
+A foreign key attribute also needs to be specified in the class.

 ### 4. Creating a simple migration
 To enable migrations you need to write a command in the Package Manager Console